-''' FILL FID WITH "MULTI", "FILEID"
+FILL FID WITH "MULTI", "FILEID"

-FILL FI WITH , "FILEID", , 66123

-FILL SFI[I]WITH X, Y, R, D, C, 2 '''
+FILL FI WITH , "FILEID", , 66123 FILL SFI[I] WITH X, Y, R, D, C, 2

-The label equation statement provides the means to programmatically specify the file LABEL information associated with a file \langle file part \rangle.
+The label equation statement provides the means to programmatically specify the file LABEL information associated with a file \langle file part \rangle .
 This statement is a programmatic program parameter card.
 To have effect, a label equation statement must be executed before the designated file is open; otherwise, the statement is ignored.

-When a label equation statement is executed, the label equation information is assigned to the file \(\) file part \(\) and is used in association with the input/output statements using the specified file.
-If any part of the label equation information contains an asterisk, that part of the information will remain as it was before the statement was executed.
+When a label equation statement is executed, the label equation information is assigned to the file $\langle \text{file part} \rangle$ and is used in association with the input/output statements using the specified asterisk, that part of the information will remain as it was before the statement was executed.